We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-For the price, the Xi3 is tough to beat.
-It has features that other trolling motors twice the price have.
+For the price, the Xi3 is impossible to beat.
+It has features that other electric trolling motors twice the price have.

 Motorguide X3